netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 The services selected by the customer in the checkout will already be selected here.
 Also, the service *Address validation* (Print only if codeable) will be selected if enabled in the general `Module configuration`_.

+If you want to edit or add the preferred location or neighbor, please note that special characters or informations such as Paketbox, Packstation, Postfach, Postfiliale, Filiale, Postfiliale Direkt, Filiale Direkt, Paketkasten, DHL, P-A-C-K-S-T-A-T-I-O-N, Paketstation, Pack Station, P.A.C.K.S.T.A.T.I.O.N., Pakcstation, Paackstation, Pakstation, Backstation, Bakstation, P A C K S T A T I O N, Wunschfiliale, Deutsche Post are invalid.

 .. raw:: pdf